digiwerft/isotope-lnbits/README.md

 ## Important note

 You need an LNbits Server to use this extension.
-If you dont have one, try opago-pay.com.
+If you don't have one, try opago-pay.com.